john-data-chen/next-dnd-starter-kit/README.md

 - [x] Add edit task dialog
 - [x] Make Database Schema and initialization script
 - [x] User authentication for secure project/task management
-- [x] Add assigner and owner in task dialog
+- [x] Add creator and assignee in task dialog
 - [x] Persistent data into Database
 - [x] Fix the issues of dragging tasks to another order in the same project
 - [x] Fix the issues of dragging tasks to another project